 Commercial data are cooperatively collected and compiled by the Atlantic Coastal Cooperative Statistics Program (ACCSP) and state fishery agencies from state mandated trip-tickets, landing weigh-out reports from seafood dealers, federal logbooks, shipboard and portside interviews, and biological sampling of catches.
-In this report, commercial landings from 2019 and earlier are from ACCSP and landings from 2020 are from state compliance reports, unless otherwise stated (see notes for Table 3).
+In this report, commercial landings from 2020 and earlier are from ACCSP and landings from 2021 are from state compliance reports, unless otherwise stated (see notes for Table 3).

-Commercial harvest of weakfish peaked in 1980 at 36 million pounds, but has declined since then (Figure 3 & 4).
+Commercial harvest of weakfish peaked in 1980 at 36 million pounds but has declined since then (Figure 3 & 4).
 Commercial landings have not exceeded 1 million pounds since 2004.
-Landings, including bycatch, in 2020 were 232,684 pounds.
-North Carolina (49%), New York (17%) and Virginia (15%) landed the largest shares of the 2020 coastwide commercial weakfish harvest (Table 3).
+Landings, including bycatch, in 2021 were 186,156 pounds.
+New York (35%), North Carolina (32%), and Virginia (15%) landed the largest shares of the 2021 coastwide commercial weakfish harvest (Table 3).
+This is the first time North Carolina has not had the largest share of the annual commercial weakfish harvest since 1969.